 Initially, when a Deep Security Agent scans the computer's file system for installed software, the application control ruleset only contains this software inventory.
-(If you created a shared ruleset via API, you can review this inventory on Deep Security Manager.)
-Later, via Deep Security Manager, you might add:
+(If you created a shared ruleset via the API, you can review this inventory in Deep Security Manager.)
+Later, you might use Deep Security Manager to add:

 - block rules to deny specific new software

-- allow rules for new / updated software
+- allow rules for new or updated software

 To view the list of application control rulesets, go to Policies > Rules > Application Control Rulesets.

-To view the application control ruleset, or to edit the individual allow / block rules in a ruleset, double-click the ruleset.
+To view the application control ruleset or to edit the individual allow and block rules in a ruleset, double-click the ruleset.

 As you allow or block more software, more rules will be added to the application control ruleset.